Matty Lawrence on the State of Football: 2017

 Sadio Mane, Liverpool

-Look, it’s my ball, my back garden and I’m picking the team.
+Look, it’s my ball, my back garden, and I’m picking the team.
 I had to get a Liverpool player in there somehow.
-13 goals and five assists in only 27 EPL appearances shows you what a threat this guy is.
-A huge miss to Liverpool when injured.
+13 goals and five assists in only 27 EPL appearances show you what a threat this guy is.
+A huge miss for Liverpool when injured.

 Harry Kane, Spurs